 - The Highwayman: Asterix and Obelix become victims of two of them while they are sleeping.

 - Historical In-Joke: A native of Massilia (Marseilles) threatens a Roman patrol not to disturb their bowling game or else there will be blood on the streets, riots, revolution - "we're thinking of writing a song about that".note

-- Meaningful Name: The two treacherous Gauls that try to sell Asterix and Obelix out to the Romans are names, appropiately, Unpatriotix and Uptotrix.
+- Meaningful Name: The two treacherous Gauls that try to sell Asterix and Obelix out to the Romans are named, appropiately, Unpatriotix and Uptotrix.

 - Mistaken Identity: Two robbers come across the sleeping Asterix and Obelix, and steal their bag containing all the items they collected so far.
 Unfortunately for them, since the robbers' physical stature matches that of Asterix and Obelix (a short guy and a tall fat guy) and since they now have the bag, the Romans mistake them for Asterix and Obelix and promptly arrest them.

 - Running Gag: Dogmatix, who is not yet given a name here, serves as a literal Running Gag; from his first apperance in Lutetia, he keeps following Asterix and Obelix wherever they go, but they never notice him untill the very end of the story.

 - The original French title (Le Tour de Gaule) and the central plot are allusions to the Tour de France, with Obelix's bag referencing the yellow jersey worn by the leader.

 - Tampering with Food and Drink: Twice in the story, a fellow Gaul betrays Asterix and Obelix by putting a sedative in the wild boar he serves them and then sells them out to the Romans.
 The first time it works on Asterix and he is arrested, but Obelix frees him later.
 The second time, Asterix realizes something is up and forces his host to eat the boar instead, confirming Asterix' suspicions when the host promptly falls asleep.
 Obelix does eat his boar, but somehow the sedative doesn't work.

 - Vacation Episode: Asterix and Obelix travels to various cities in Gaul, aka France.